Bukunmikuti/view-router/README.md

  -------------------------

  # Features 🎉
- View Router is a simple library that helps you navigate between different views with style<br>
+ View Router is a simple library that helps you navigate between different views with style.<br>

  - Super fast and minimal <br>
  - Includes view transitions <br>